salesforcecli/plugin-org/messages/list.md

 # noOrgsFoundAction

-Use one of the auth commands or force:org:create to add or create a scratch org.
+Use one of the auth commands or org:create:scratch to add or create a scratch org.

 # noResultsFound